-These recipes include exotic-sounding dishes such as “Muas”, “Kasnock´n mit Knetkäse” and “Schwarzbeernock´n”, along with hearty favorites such as farmhouse roasts and country-style doughnuts.
+These recipes include exotic-sounding dishes such as “Muas”, “Kasnock´n mit Knetkäse” and “Schwarzbeernock´n”, along with hearty favorites such as farmhouse roast and country-style doughnuts.
 And naturally, your collection would not be complete without a few tips for conjuring up your own homemade fruit schnapps.

 With every hike you take on the Salzburger Almenweg, your recipe collection will gradually grow into a small cookbook.
-These recipe cards are then collected in a handy, leather-bound wooden folder.
+These recipe cards are collected in a handy, leather-bound wooden folder.

 Before you know it, the flavors of an Alpine Summer in Grossarltal will soon be tantalizing you in your own kitchen back home.